-NAME (print)
+NAME (print) FACILITY

-Make-up date(s) Time InTime Out
+Absent date(s) HOURS ABSENT

-Make-up date(s) Time InTime Out
+Make-up Date Time In/Out

-Make-up date(s) Time InTime Out
+Make-up Date Time In/Out

-Make-up date(s) Time InTime Out
+Make-up Date Time In/Out

-Total hours made-up
+Total Hours Made-up

-Type of absence (circle one) SICK DR/DDS

-FAMII LY EMERGENCY OTHER

 If OTHER, reason for request

-le one) YES NO If YES, attach release form to
+Are you under a doctor's care? (circle one) YES NO If YES, attach release form to return to duty.

-• Phone Number
+Name of physician Phone Number

 Your Signature Date

-Approved CLINICAL INSTRUCTO DR Date
+Approved Clinical Instructor Date

-Approved CLINICAL COORDINA TOR Date
+Approved Clinical Coordinator Date

+Revised 8/2024
-RADIOLOGIC TECHNOLOGY PROGRAM DECLARATION OF PREGNANCY

-All information on this form will be kept confidential
+RADIOLOGIC TECHNOLOGY PROGRAM DECLARATION OF PREGNANCY All information on this form will be kept confidential.